-The Surviving Sepsis Campaign is a joint collaboration of the Society of Critical Care Medicine and the European Society of Intensive Care Medicine committed to reducing mortality from severe sepsis and septic shock worldwide.
+The Surviving Sepsis Campaign (SSC) is a joint collaboration of the Society of Critical Care Medicine and the European Society of Intensive Care Medicine committed to reducing mortality and morbidity from sepsis and septic shock worldwide.

 The potential to save lives is enormous.
-Assuming that the reduction in mortality seen to date can be sustained and 10,000 hospitals comply with the Campaign recommendations, we could save 400,000 lives if we treat only half of the eligible patients with the Surviving Sepsis Campaign Bundles.
+Assuming that the reduction in mortality seen to date can be sustained and 10,000 hospitals comply with the Campaign recommendations, together we could save 400,000 lives if we treat only half of the eligible patients with the Surviving Sepsis Campaign Bundle.

 The SSC leadership is eager to support your efforts.
 Join the list serv and the conversation and reach out to the Campaign to share your success stories.
 This Campaign lives on because so many care.
 Thank you for your dedication to excellence and evidence-based medicine.